-Situated on the east coast of the United Arab Emirates along the Gulf of Oman, Fujairah is an Emirate fondly called the lungs of the UAE because of the freshness, thanks to its natural scenery, mountain playground, and sea life.
+Situated on the east coast of the United Arab Emirates along the Gulf of Oman, Fujairah is an Emirate fondly called the lungs of the UAE because of its freshness, thanks to its natural scenery, mountain playground, and sea life.
 For residents and tourists alike, if you want to take a break from the hustle and bustle of city life, this will definitely make for your ideal holiday destination.

 TicketsToDo presents to you the top places to visit in Fujairah.

 Considered to be the oldest fort in the UAE, the Fujairah Fort has previously served as a defensive building and a home for the ruling family.
 It stood as the only stone building along the Fujairah coast for many centuries.
 The fort was established in the year 1670 and reflects the intense past of the region.
 The Fujairah Heritage Village set up by Fujairah’s Department of Archaeology and Heritage holds the area surrounding the fort as part of it.
 Here, you can explore restored old houses, exhibits on traditional life, and a display of the Al Yazrah irrigation system that Emirati farmers used in their fields.